julia-actions/julia-version/README.md

 Note we are purposefully not supporting the SemVer prerelease syntax at this time as we want to have prerelease support per-version specifier and have need to work through some details.

+## Permissions

+No [job permissions](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs) are required to run this action.
+However, since `actions/checkout` is commonly used with this action to support the `min` version alias the `contents: read` permission is commonly granted.

 ## Initial Setup